mik30s/Katas/README.md

 # Katas
-Codewars katas solved in various languages
+Codewars and leetcode katas solved in various languages.